What Does Pet Insurance Cover

 By covering a percentage of authorised vet bills, pet insurance may help owners save money.
 While specifics may vary per policy, here is a general outline of how pet insurance often works:

 • Fill out an insurance claim form and send it in by regular mail, mobile app, or web browser.
-Keeping all of the papers and invoices from your vet visit is important.
+Keeping all of the papers and invoices from your vet visit is essential.
 Certain pet insurance providers may need them to complete your claim.

 • You should expect to get 70% to 100% of your covered expenditures back if you hit your deductible.
 The typical timeframe for policyholders to get their reimbursement after lodging a claim is 5 to 9 days.